 We will give you all the tools you need to get a job, but at the end of the day, you will be the one to get it.
 On our part, you can count on conferences, workshops, and other events that allow you to meet potential employers, besides a job platform with the announcement of various offers worldwide.

 Yes.
-Piscine and the 42 program must be completed in person and on campus.
-The development of soft skills, the peer learning methodology, and the assessment system made by students are essential characteristics of our learning philosophy, so you need to be physically present at school.
-You will have the opportunity to work on your projects remotely, from your personal computer, but you will not have access to the 42 platform.
-You will be encouraged to work with your peers, so the campus truly is the best place to meet and move forward on your projects.
+Both the Piscine and the 42 course must be completed in person and on campus.
+The development of soft skills, the peer learning methodology (group learning), and the assessment system made by students are essential characteristics of our learning philosophy, so you need to be physically present at school.
+You will have the opportunity to work on your projects remotely, from your personal computer, but you will quickly find out that you learn much more when you are on campus, exchanging ideas with your peers.
+You will be encouraged to work as a team, so the campus truly is the best place to meet with your peers and move forward on your projects.

-You don’t need any material to study at 42 Porto.
-The campus is equipped with enough computers for all students.
+You don’t need any material to learn at 42 Porto .
+Our campus is equipped with enough computers for all students.
 If you want you can bring your own computer and work on it, but you will only be able to submit your work on the school’s computers.

-At 42, there are no scheduled classes, and you are the one who will organize your time and schedules.
+At 42, there are no scheduled classes, and you are the one responsible for organizing your schedules.
 The school is open 24 hours a day throughout the year, and you can expect to spend most of your working time on campus – 40 hours per week on average, as the program requires a lot of dedication and work.
+You can always try to manage your studies with your other activities, but remember that at least until you finish the Common Core, you will need to commit at least 20 weekly hours to 42.

-All 42 Porto projects and content are available in English and most of them also in Portuguese.
+All 42 Porto projects and content are available in English, French and many other languages.
+Most of the subjects are also available in Portuguese.

-42 is the only school in Portugal that allows you to have 100% free practical learning, an innovative methodology, and a study plan that is considered worldwide as one of the best in programming.
+42 is the only school in Portugal that allows you to have 100% free practical learning, an innovative methodology, and a study plan that is considered one of the best in software development.
 You will be asked to work as a team and develop soft skills that will suit you a lot in the future.

 42 Porto is based in the historical center of the city, at Aliados, well served by public transportation, close to the City Hall and the subway station of Trindade and Aliados.
 This is an area of easy access, well served with public transportation, and a vast variety of restaurants and services.

 If that’s what you wish, it’s more than possible.
 But you are likely to develop new skills and interests and find other jobs that you like best.
-After all, no company or organization stays unaffected by digital transformation.
+After all, no company or organization is not affected by digital transformation.
 Who knows what the future holds!

 You must consider that you need a place to sleep and cover your daily expenses (transport, meals, etc.).
 As for 42, you shouldn’t consider anything!
 (100% free).